chrisvmiller/randomlyunique/content/2016/late-night-coding.md

 With the help of Apache Spark, I regexed out alphanumerics, removed stopwords, lemmatized, then binned unigrams into daytime (9am to 9pm) and nighttime buckets.
-After this separation, I found the most common daytime(/nighttime) words by subtracting nighttime(/daytime) word frequencies from daytime(/nighttime) word frequencies, which are highlighted in the word clouds below:
+After this separation, I found the more common daytime(/nighttime) words by subtracting nighttime(/daytime) word frequencies from daytime(/nighttime) word frequencies, which are highlighted in the word clouds below:

 <img src="/assets/2016/late-night-coding/late-night-coding.jpg" style='margin-top:10px;display:block;margin:auto;'>